recetasdemama/wordpress/wp-content/plugins/newsletter-sign-up/readme.txt

 === Plugin Name ===
 Contributors: DvanKooten
 Donate link: http://dannyvankooten.com/donate/
-Tags: newsletter,sign-up,mailchimp,aweber,newsletter signup,checkbox,ymlp,email,email address,subscribe,subscribers,phplist,icontact,mailinglist,checkbox,form widget,widget,newsletter widget,subscribe widget
+Tags: newsletter,sign-up,mailchimp,aweber,newsletter signup,checkbox,ymlp,email,phplist,icontact,mailinglist,checkbox,form widget,widget,newsletter widget,subscribe widget,form shortcode,mailchimp api
 Requires at least: 2.7
-Tested up to: 3.2.1
+Tested up to: 3.4.1
-Stable tag: 1.6.1
+Stable tag: 1.7.5

-Boost your mailinglist size by adding various ways for your visitors to subscribe: A newsletter sign-up checkbox for your comment forms, a sign-up form widget and a shortcode to embed a sign-up form in your posts.
+Boost your mailinglist with this plugins!
+Provides you with a "sign me up" checkbox for your comment form, a Newsletter widget, shortcodes, template tags and more..

 == Description ==

 = Newsletter Sign-Up =

 Boost your mailinglist size with this newsletter plugin!
-This plugin adds various ways for your visitors to subscribe to your third-party newsletter: A checkbox to your comment or registration forms, a sign-up form widget and a shortcode to easily embed newsletter sign-up forms in your posts and pages.
+This plugin adds various ways for your visitors to subscribe to your third-party newsletter.
+Newsletter Sign-Up is most known for it's "Sign-up to our newsletter" checkbox at the WordPress comment form.

 This plugin currently supports the following newsletter providers but is not limited to those: MailChimp, YMLP, Aweber, iContact, PHPList, Feedblitz.
 You can practically use the plugin for EVERY newsletter provider that's around if you use the right configuration settings.

 **Features:**

-* Add a "sign-up to our newsletter" checkbox to your comment form or register form (including BuddyPress or MultiSite forms)
+* Add a "sign-up to our newsletter" checkbox to your comment form or register form (including BP and MS)
-* Add a customizable newsletter sign-up form as a widget.
+* Easy customizable Newsletter Sign-Up Widget
-* Embed a customizable sign-up form in your posts or pages by using the shortcode `[newsletter-sign-up-form]`.
+* Embed a sign-up form in your posts with a simple shortcode `[newsletter-sign-up-form]`.
 * Embed a sign-up form in your template files by calling `nsu_signup_form();`
 * Use the MailChimp or YMLP API or any other third party newsletter provider.
 * Works with most major mailinglist services because of the form mimicing feature.